BoardBreeze® — Minutes in Minutes®

 Good governance is about being transparent with the public while being smart about risk.
 Accurate, well-drafted minutes achieve both.
 Indefinitely stored recordings often undermine the second goal.

 Want accurate minutes without the recording liability?
-Try BoardBreeze free for 30 days.
+Try BoardBreeze free.
 AI-generated minutes from your meeting audio, then the recording is gone.
 Transparent minutes, zero recording risk.

 Ready to Automate Your Meeting Minutes?